Ashhish-h/spring-boot/spring-boot-overview/01-spring-boot-demo/README.md

 Use traditional Spring Controllers when building web applications that require view rendering, such as MVC applications with HTML pages, or when you need more control over the request-response cycle.

+# SpringApplication.run(MyspringappApplication.class, args);

+## Overview
+This line is used to launch a Spring Boot application.
+It starts the entire Spring framework, auto-configures the application based on the included dependencies, and sets up the embedded server (e.g., Tomcat) to listen for incoming requests.

+## Components Breakdown
+SpringApplication.run():

+#### SpringApplication: This is a class provided by Spring Boot.
+It serves as a convenient entry point to bootstrap a Spring application from a main method.

+#### run(): This is a static method in the SpringApplication class.
+It performs several key functions:

+1. It creates an instance of SpringApplication.
+2. It sets up default configurations.
+3. It starts the Spring application context.
+4. It performs class path scanning.
+5. It starts the embedded web server (if applicable).
+6. It performs any necessary auto-configuration.
+7. It calls the main method of the application class.

+#### MyspringappApplication.class:

+This is the entry point of your Spring Boot application.
+It is typically annotated with @SpringBootApplication, which is a convenience annotation that adds:

+@Configuration: Tags the class as a source of bean definitions for the application context.

+@EnableAutoConfiguration: Tells Spring Boot to start adding beans based on classpath settings, other beans, and various property settings.

+@ComponentScan: Tells Spring to look for other components, configurations, and services in the specified package, allowing it to find your controllers and other components.

+##  args
+This is the array of command-line arguments passed to the application.
+It allows you to pass runtime arguments to your Spring Boot application.